andrewcdudas/Barcoder/readme.md

 Any size label, any size page, and any page layout, all customizable with defaults to choose from.

 Any combination of elements.
 Text fields, barcodes, shapes, images, add/remove as needed.
 A default set will be provided when barcoder is first loaded.

+More barcode types.
+As of this writing Barcoder only supports Code128B, I plan on at least fully implementing Code128 and UPC A.